Azure/AROPBMMPubSec/Docs/README.md

 ## Platform Logging

+Several options exist for ARO logging.
+Azure Arc can be used to collect logs and capture them in the central Log Analytics workspace.

+### Azure Arc for ARO

 Connect ARO to the main Log Analytics workspace using Azure Arc.
 From the management VM, run the following commands.
 Note that the AZ cli commands here are formatted for Linux, so if the VM is Windows run from a WSL install for ease of use.

 1. Add AZ CLI extensions.